liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

 authenticating access to the Elasticsearch cluster's data and encrypting Elasticsearch's internal and external communications.
 These are necessary security features for most production systems.
-A Liferay Enterprise Search Premium subscription gets you access to both monitoring and security, while a Liferay Enterprise Search Standard subscription gets you the monitoring integration.
-Contact
-[Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).
+A Liferay Enterprise Search subscription gets you access to both monitoring and security.
+Contact [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).

 | **Compatibility:** To use X-Pack Security and/or Monitoring with Elasticsearch